A nurse is coming to pre-screen Dad, checking to see if he can move into assisted living, and you’re on pins and needles.

 - Hobbies, talents?

 Be sure to include ideas from both before and now.
-(Just because he can’t ride a motorcycle now doesn’t mean he’s lost the desire.)
+(Just because he can’t ride a motorcycle now doesn’t mean he’s lost the desire.
+And knowing information like this could help recognize the background of repetitive motions if he has dementia.)

 - Can he still drive?